ecornely/blackeye/README.md

-# blackeye
+# Blackeye

-Backend REST controllers to allow contact manipulation in a LDAP
+The goal of this project is to have a spring-boot application that allow CRUD REST operations on contacts saved in a basic openldap.